PS5 owners, here is your ultimate SSD: Call of Duty gets its own Black Ops Cold War SSD… cos it's just SO damn BIG

 Call of Duty: Black Ops Cold War is the latest game title in CoD series, and is just as massive as its predecessors – in more ways than one.
 The games are known for taking up an exorbitant amount of hard drive space, so Activision is giving it its very own SSD.

-With the PS5 packing 667GB of useable storage out of the box, and only 800GB of the 1TB drive in the Xbox Series X usable for games, expandable storage should be on the minds of all players, especially given size of Xbox and PS5 games.
+With the PS5 packing 'only' 667GB of useable storage out of the box, and only 800GB of the 1TB drive in the Xbox Series X usable for games, expandable storage should be on the minds of all players, especially given size of Xbox and PS5 games.
+Although admittedly there are some concerns over how keen Sony is on supporting external storage, they have said they will be allowing SSD storage on the PS5 at some point.
+So that's nice.

 - PS5 restock: Black Friday deals for PlayStation 5 start now!